tavily-ai/tavily-crawl-beta-test/docs/crawl_api.md

 ## 📡 `/crawl` Endpoint – Start a Crawl Job

 The `/crawl` endpoint initiates a structured web crawl starting from a specified base URL.
-The crawler expands from that point like a tree, following internal links across pages.
+The crawler traverses a site like a graph, following internal links across pages.
 You can control how deep and wide it goes, and guide it to focus on specific sections of the site.

 ---